alexdinisor98/SimpleText-Editor/README.md

--- XPath expression field which selects the matching nodes or node-sets in the opened XML doc and outputs them in a label using a custom ListCellRenderer.
+-- XPath expression field which selects the matching nodes or node-sets in the opened XML doc and outputs them in a JList using a custom ListCellRenderer.